apalski/nsw-national-parks-cli-app/README.md

 Malki Davis for the hint to use system open

+## Versions
+* 1.0.0 - yanked as README.md incomplete
+* 1.1.0 - added ability to auto open websites for the user
+* 1.1.1 - added new class to simplify access to park regions

 ## Development

 After checking out the repo, run `bundle exec bin/setup` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.
 You can also run `bundle exec bin/console` for an interactive prompt that will allow you to experiment.